musawarcs22/CarteBlacnchAssignment/README.md

 ### Kindly install the required libraries using the requirements.txt then run the project as follows:
 flask run

-#### Note: This App is build using Flask, Bootstrap, and sqlite3 database etc.
+#### Note: This App is build using Flask, Bootstrap4, and sqlite3 database etc.